ianballou/foreman_m2/README.md

 ## TODO

-- Query for M2 smart proxy by some method other than its name
+- ~~Query for M2 smart proxy by some method other than its name~~
-  - Fix will be out in next release
+  - Fixed in 0.0.2
 - Testing
 - Disk management interface in Foreman